smcclab/smc-course/index.md

    and browse through some of the readings to get a head start on learning about sound and music computing.

+If you have any questions, check out the [FAQ]({% link _resources/01-faq.md %}) to see they have already been answered.

 **Then show up in week 1 ready to make some computer music!**

 ## Who is this for?